Daron Malakian and Scars on Broadway

-Daron Malakian and Scars on Broadway (previously known as Scars on Broadway) is an American alternative metal band and solo project of Daron Malakian, guitarist, composer and second vocalist of the band System of a Down.
+Daron Malakian and Scars on Broadway (previously known as Scars on Broadway) is an Armenian-American alternative metal band and solo project of Daron Malakian.
 The band's self-titled debut album was released in July 2008.

 In late 2008, the band entered a hiatus, with Malakian citing a lack of enthusiasm and "his heart not being into touring" as the primary reasons for the band's cessation.
 Despite reforming with various line-up changes in 2010 and 2012 and announcing a second album, the band ceased any further announcements by 2013.
 In July 2018, their second album titled Dictator was released, and a third album, Addicted to the Violence, was released on July 18th, 2025.

+Malakian is also previously known for being the guitarist, composer and second vocalist of the band System of a Down.

 History

 Self-titled debut album (2005–2008)

 In December 2005, Malakian stated in an interview that he "could release ten solo records tomorrow."
 He revealed that he has "tons of material laying around", as well as his plans for the future: "After these albums Mezmerize and Hypnotize] I'm gonna go off and do something on my own, just like Serj."
 Following System of a Down's hiatus in May 2006, Malakian announced his latest project—Scars on Broadway—a band which would include System of a Down drummer John Dolmayan and himself.
 Malakian stated "I haven't decided if I'm going to make it a revolving door of musicians or one solid band but it all revolves around my writing."